Pataas: Plot

 Kalyan and his team assault one of GK's partners and his son and throw them on a railway track.
 They die with a fast train passing over them.
 The other partner and his son are intoxicated, and their car is made to collide with a static truck.
-Subhash enters the spot, disguised as a taxi driver, and presents himself as a witness to that accident, citing drunk being the reason behind those two deaths.
+Subhash enters the spot, disguised as a taxi driver, and presents himself as a witness to that accident, citing alcohol being the reason behind those two deaths.
 GK's two key henchmen are killed by transgender people, and police, with the help of Subhash, make media believe that they were killed in a stampede caused by fans of actress Tamannaah upon learning that she is inaugurating a mall.
-Subhash faces the media in disguise as a fan of Tamannaah and reconfirms the same.
 GK plans to escape to Delhi along with Nani to gain his position as an MP again with high security but is trapped by Ramesh, the head of police security who failed to arrest GK in the past in an illegal land acquisition dispute.

 They reach the same spot where Murali was killed, and after being severely assaulted by Kalyan, the duo is made to sit in a car on which petrol is poured.
 The police shoot the car, and the duo dies in a blast.
 Subhash enters the spot as himself, who tells the media that he visited this place for location-scouting, and the duo died when they smoked in a No smoking area, triggering an explosion.